-A native of San Francisco, Gretchen E. Henderson is a Mellon Postdoctoral Fellow in the Humanities at MIT and metaLAB Fellow at Harvard.
-She writes across genres and the arts to invigorate her critical and creative practices.
-Gretchen’s books include a novel, Galerie de Difformité (&NOW Books, winner of the Madeleine P. Plonsker Emerging Writer’s Prize, also a Nobbie Best Book of 2011), a critical volume about literary appropriations of music and silence, On Marvellous Things Heard (Green Lantern Press), and a poetry chapbook engaging cartographic history, Wreckage: By Land & By Sea (Dancing Girl Press).
-Her just-released second novel, The House Enters the Street (Starcherone Books) was the runner-up for the AWP Award Series in the Novel.
-Her fiction, nonfiction, poetry, and hybrid writings have been published in a number of journals and anthologies, including The Kenyon Review, The Iowa Review, The Southern Review, Denver Quarterly, Ploughshares, Journal of Artists’ Books, The &NOW Awards: The Best Innovative Writing, and a number of other publications.
+A native of San Francisco, Gretchen E. Henderson writes across genres and the arts to invigorate her critical and creative practices.
+Her books include a novel, Galerie de Difformité (&NOW Books, winner of the Madeleine P. Plonsker Emerging Writer’s Prize, also a Nobbie Best Book of 2011), a critical volume about literary appropriations of music and silence, On Marvellous Things Heard (Green Lantern Press, 2011), and a poetry chapbook engaging cartographic history, Wreckage: By Land & By Sea (Dancing Girl Press, 2011).
+Her just-released second novel, The House Enters the Street (Starcherone Books), was shortlisted for the AWP Award Series in the Novel and the Sherwood Anderson Fiction Award.
+Her fiction, nonfiction, poetry, and hybrid writings have been published in a range of journals and anthologies, including The Kenyon Review, The Iowa Review, The Southern Review, Denver Quarterly, Ploughshares, Black Warrior Review, The Journal of Artists’ Books, The &NOW Awards: The Best Innovative Writing (both volumes I and II), and a number of other publications.